Sport and recreation - policy, strategy and action plan updates

 Timeline

-It is anticipated that engagement on this policy will occur from April 2026.
+It is anticipated that engagement on this policy will occur in late 2026.

 Aquatic Strategy Strategic Review and Action Plan 2025-30